 Maître Isidore Franckel (28 Novembre 1893 – 16 Février 1965) was a notable figure in Jewish history and a famous Parisian lawyer.

 Isidore Franckel’s father was Sasha Franckel, a land owner in Odessa Russia who sold lumber and owned a railroad, built to transport his lumber, believed to run from Odessa to Romania.
-Isidore was a Commissar and friend of Ze’ev (Vladimir) Jabotinsky and a colleague in Betar.
-At a young age, while in Russia, Isidore Franckel was a government official with the power to issue travel documents.
-When fleeing Russia in 1921, he issued travel documents to Jabotinsky allowing him to travel to Palestine and to his own family to travel to Paris via Italy to Turkey and then Paris.
-Isidore Franckel was the leader of the Revisionist Movement Herut of France and President of the Zionist Federation of France.
+Isidore was a Commissar (a government official) in Russia.
+He was a friend of Ze’ev (Vladimir) Jabotinsky and a colleague in Betar.
+As a Commissar, Isidore Franckel had the power to issue travel documents.
+When fleeing Russia, he issued travel documents to Jabotinsky allowing him to travel to Palestine and to his own family to travel to Paris via Italy to Turkey and then Paris.
+Isidore Franckel was the founding leader of the Revisionist Movement Herut of France and President of the Zionist Federation of France.
 Isidore Franckel lived in Paris until just after the Grynszpan incident (below).

-In 1925, Isidore Franckel organized and founded with Jabotinsky the first conference in Paris and became the President of the Central Committee of the Zionist-Revisionist, Hatzohar or Ha-Zohar (see photo below).
-Hatzohar later became the largest right-wing political organization in Israel at the time of its independence in 1948 and merged into Herut in 1951.
-The members pictured in the photo below of the first conference came to Paris for the conference from all over the world, including America.
+In 1925, while living in Paris, Isidore Franckel organized and founded with Jabotinsky the Central Committee of the Zionist-Revisionist, Hatzohar or Ha-Zohar (see photo below).
+The first conference was in Paris and Isidore Franckel became its first President.
+Hatzohar became the largest right-wing political organization in Israel at the time of its independence in 1948 and merged into Herut in 1951.
+The photo below shows the founding members at the first conference who came to Paris from all over the world, including America.

-After the Grynszpan incident, Isidore Franckel received information that the SS would be coming for him and he fled his Paris apartment during the night to the south of France with his wife and two sons Alex and Bernard.
-Dorothy Thompson somehow arranged (believed to be through President Roosevelt) for Isidore Franckel and his family to go to America and they left on a boat for the U.S. in the Spring of 1942 where Isidore Franckel lived in Lakewood, NJ on a chicken farm.
+When Grynszpan was found, Isidore Franckel received information that the SS would be coming for him and he fled his Paris apartment during the night to the south of France with his wife and two sons Alexander and Bernard.
+Dorothy Thompson (also see Dorothy Thompson on Wikipedia) arranged through President Roosevelt for Isidore Franckel and his family to go to America and they left on a boat for the U.S. in the Spring of 1942 where Isidore Franckel lived in Lakewood, NJ on a chicken farm.
 Alex Franckel became a U.S. citizen on the day of his arrival in the U.S., inducted into the Army and sent back to Italy.
-Upon returning to their Paris apartment in 1945, the Franckels were told by neighbors that the SS was at the Paris apartment the morning after they left.
-Isidore Franckel’s desk which he purchased for his law office prior to fleeing from the SS had been used for signing of The Treaty of Versailles at the Palace of Versailles.
+Upon returning to their Paris apartment in 1945, the Franckels were told by neighbors that the SS was at the Paris apartment a few hours after they left.
+All of his family’s furniture had been taken.
+Some was taken by neighbors and returned, butmost was never seen again.
+Isidore Franckel’s desk purchased for his law office, which was in the apartment, had been used for the signing of The Treaty of Versailles at the Palace of Versailles.
 It was one of only two such desks made.
-It was taken by the Germans and we never saw it again.
+It was taken by the Germans and he never saw it again

 Isidore Franckel was one of the founders and French National Commander of the Irgun.
 Irgun Worldwide Commander Menachem Begin was also a friend of Isidore Franckel and often stayed at his apartment in Paris (see photos below).